axelarnetwork/axelarate-community/Exercises/exercise_3_join_validator.md

   ```

   Near the bottom of the JSON output, look for `Networks`, then `bridge`, `IPAddress`, and copy the address listed.
   Next, ping the IP Address from inside `Axelar Core` to see if it works.
+Install the `ping` command if it does not exist already.

   ```
   docker exec axelar-core ping {your tofnd IP Address}